 The Global Market for Ferrous Sulfate in Nutraceuticals

 In context to grade, the food grade segment is projected to witness a significant growth rate of 3.6% during the forecast period, which is expected to hold 30.0% of the market by 2027.
-The growth rate witnessed by the Food Grade Monohydrate segment is attributed to the increasing demand for nutritional supplement products, associated growing demand for nutraceuticals for treating anemia, which results in the rising demand for ferrous sulfate in these products contributing to the growth rate witnessed by this segment.
+The growth rate witnessed by the Food Grade Monohydrate segment is attributed to the increasing demand for nutritional supplement products, plus associated growing demand for nutraceuticals for treating anemia.
 In nutritional supplements, the commonly used type of ferrous sulfate is Ferrous Sulfate Monohydrate.
 (2)

 In regards to region, North America can be seen to occupy a considerable share of the sector.
 The market share held by this region is attributed to the high demand for iron deficiency medications, continuously growing liquid ferrous sulfate industry, which is propelling the growth of the iron(II) sulfate industry in this region.
 (1)